chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 **Practice:** We use **AWS Lambda** for our backend logic instead of a traditional, always-on server.

-**Benefit:** This is highly efficient for both cost and performance.
+**Benefit:** This is highly efficient for both cost and performance:

 * **Cost:** You only pay for the compute time when a function is actually running (measured in milliseconds), which is extremely cost-effective for applications with variable traffic.
 * **Scalability:** AWS automatically handles scaling.
 If thousands of requests come in at once, Lambda will scale out to handle them without any manual intervention.